Tallinn Manual: Updates and Evolvement

-Updates to the Tallinn Manual are conducted on an as-needed basis, reflecting the dynamic nature of cyber operations and the corresponding international legal landscape.

 Tallinn 2.0, which followed the original manual, was designed to expand the scope of the Tallinn Manual.
 Tallinn 2.0 was released in February 2017 and published by Cambridge University Press in the form of a book.

 The focus of the original Tallinn Manual is on the most disruptive and destructive cyber operations—those that qualify as ‘armed attacks’ and therefore allowing states to respond in self-defense—and those taking place during armed conflict.
 Since the threat of cyber operations with such consequences is especially alarming to states, most academic research has focused on these issues.
 Tallinn 2.0 refers to cyber "operations" as opposed to cyber "conflict" from the original Tallinn Manual.

 States are challenged daily, however, by malevolent cyber operations that do not rise to the aforementioned level.
 The Tallinn 2.0 project examines the international legal framework that applies to such cyber operations.
 The relevant legal regimes include the law of state responsibility, the law of the sea, international telecommunications law, space law, diplomatic and consular law, and, with respect to individuals, human rights law.
 Tallinn 2.0 also explores how the general principles of international law, such as sovereignty, jurisdiction, due diligence, and the prohibition of intervention, apply in the cyber context.

 A senior fellow at the centre, Professor Michael Schmitt from the United States Naval War College and the University of Exeter, directed the Tallinn 2.0 project.
 Ms. Liis Vihul of the centre served as its project manager.
 A team of legal and IT experts from the centre supported the effort.
 Similarly to its predecessor, the expanded edition of the Tallinn Manual represented only the views of the International Group of Experts, but not of NATO, the NATO CCD COE, its sponsoring nations, nor any other state or organization.

 The latest update initiative, known as Tallinn Manual 3.0, was inaugurated in 2021 and is set to span five years.
 The project seeks to revise the existing content in response to new developments as well as introduce discussions on emerging topics pertinent to state activities in cyberspace.
 The update process engages a wide spectrum of international law experts, including Professor Michael N. Schmitt whom will serve as the project director, joined as Co-General Editors by Ms. Liis Vihul and Professor Marko Milanović.